 8. Novice policy will be bound to only debate with the NDCA packet.

 9. LD will have FOUR divisions: TOC LD, CA Open LD, CA JV LD, and Novice LD.
 To participate in Novice LD, a student must be in their first year of competition and in middle school or 9th grade.
 Any student in their second year of competition or in 10th grade (and beyond) must register for CA JV LD or above.
-The California High School Speech Association guidelines will be used for Novice, CA JV, and CA Open LD.
+The California High School Speech Association guidelines will be used for Novice and CA Open LD.

 10. We will offer a middle school division for Congress ONLY.

 11. Monday Elimination rounds will be held at the Marriott Courtyard and Golden Sails Hotel.
 Further information will be disclosed at the day before.

 HOTEL OPTIONS: We have two options for hotels:

 COURTYARD MARRIOT HOTEL AIRPORT ($170 per room per night plus tax.)
 HERE